 Get $50 trade credit with $1,000 funding

 Wealthsimple Trade is a digital-first company that is popular amongst younger Canadians.
-It offers commission-free trading for stocks and ETFs.
+It offers commission-free trading for thousands of stocks and ETFs.

 Trade stocks and ETFs for free